 - 34. No-go Area: includes the extent of the delineated boundaries of the episodic rivers and drainage lines with riparian vegetation, and development setback buffers (as determined by the buffer tool) of 15m for the episodic drainage lines with riparian vegetation (for all non-linear infrastructure) and 25m for episodic rivers with riparian vegetation (for all infrastructure).
-Roads and associated river crossings should only be planned within these areas if it is absolutely unavoidable to circumnavigate these freshwater ecosystems. - 35.
+Roads and associated river crossings must only be planned within these areas if it is absolutely unavoidable to circumnavigate these freshwater ecosystems. - 35.
 High Sensitivity Area: the 32m regulated area of a freshwater ecosystem as stipulated by NEMA applicable to the freshwater ecosystems.
-No surface infrastructure components (solar PV arrays, substation, BESS and construction camp) should be placed in these areas. - 36.
+No surface infrastructure components (solar PV arrays, substation, BESS and construction camp) must be placed in these areas. - 36.
 Moderate Sensitivity Area: includes the 100m GN 509 regulated area of the freshwater ecosystems.
 Development within these areas could take place but should be avoided, if possible, to avoid triggering Section 21 (c) and (i) water uses as it relates to the NWA. - 37.
 Walk down of the approved site prior to construction activities must be undertaken in the relevant season to record all provincially protected species that will be impacted on by the development. - 38.
 The removal of indigenous plants must be kept to a minimum necessary.
 Trim, rather than fell of woody species along the edges of the development site where possible.
 The clearing and damage of plant growth in the riparian and wetland areas must be restricted to the actual road crossing where possible, and not into the sensitive adjacent areas. - 39.
 A permit must be obtained from authorities before any protected plants (including geophytes) are eradicated, cleared or pruned.
 These plants must form part of a rescue and relocation programme should the development activities impact on populations. - 40.
 Eskom-approved; bird friendly devices must be attached to the powerlines to avoid bird collisions. - 41.
 Mitigation measures detailed within the EIA Report, specialist assessments and technical studies must be implemented. - 42.
 If any archaeological material or human burials are uncovered during the course of development, then work in the immediate area should be halted.
 The find would need to be reported to the heritage authorities and may require inspection by an archaeologist.
-Such heritage is the property of the state and may require excavation and curation in an approved institution.
+Such heritage is the property of the state and may require excavation and curation in an approved institution. - 43.
+An integrated waste management approach must be implemented that is based on waste minimisation and must incorporate reduction, recycling, reuse and disposal where appropriate.
+Any solid waste must be disposed of at a landfill licensed in terms of Section 20 (b) of the National Environment Management Waste Act, 2008 (Act No.59 of 2008).